Do you have a legal issue? While it may seem overwhelming, there is free and low-cost legal help and resources available for Marylanders.

 - Landlord/Tenant Assistance

-Maryland Volunteer Lawyers Service (MVLS) is a statewide nonprofit that offers Pro Bono assistance.
+Maryland Volunteer Lawyers Service (MVLS) is a nonprofit that offers Pro Bono assistance in counties throughout the state.
 Marylanders are matched with a volunteer attorney, Certified Public Accountant (CPAs) or enrolled agent.

 On the “What’s the 211” podcast, MVLS talked about the ways they help and how having a lawyer represent you can change the outcome of a case.